Before discussing domain name and web hosting packages lets first discuss the scope.

-Internet has turned into a carnival of webhosting companies.
+The Internet has turned into a carnival of web hosting companies.
 There is no doubt about the fact that websites in Pakistan are piling up and more websites generate more opportunities for hosting companies.
 Local companies have sprouted throughout the country to have a bite of these opportunities.
-But for some reason the clients are not very happy with these local hosts and prefer to work with the foreign ones.
+But for some reason, the clients are not very happy with these local hosts and prefer to work with the foreign ones.
 The market is currently being dominated by giants such as Bluehost, Godaddy and HostGator.
-All these companies carry the traits of reliability and trustworthiness that attracts web masters and make these hosts the preferable choice.
+All these companies carry the traits of reliability and trustworthiness that attracts webmasters and make these hosts the preferable choice.
 For a seasonal techie or a layman, scouting new hosts can be daunting.
-To make it hassle free for them here is a comparison of the top three mentioned companies.
+To make it hassle-free for them here is a comparison of the top three mentioned companies.

 HostGator has come a long way since its birth in 2002.
-Its performance and a 24/7 support puts it easily ahead of the rest.
-The price tags of its plans helps to diverse its target audience with personal blogs and businesses alike.
+Its performance and a 24/7 support put it easily ahead of the rest.
+The price tags of its plans help to diversify its target audience with personal blogs and businesses alike.
 HostGator offers Hatchling, Baby and Business for its web hosting plans.
 All plans include unlimited disk space, 99.99% uptime, extensive 24/7 support and an integrated cPanel.
-These feature are very much similar to its competitor Bluehost but what puts HostGater ahead is its customer care quality.
-In case the the uptime falls short, HostGator adds one month of credit to the users account.
+These features are very much similar to its competitor Bluehost but what puts HostGater ahead is its customer care quality.
+In case the uptime falls short, HostGator adds one month of credit to the user’s account.
 The price bracket for HostGator are; Hatchling: $3-$11, Baby: $4-$12 and Business: $6-$17.
 The short-term contracts will be closer to $11 than $3.
 To get the cheapest rates one has to sign up for 36months.
 It might seem like a bold step but once you see the services and the quality of it, the user usually doesn’t argue on that step.
-HostGator is a superb webhost and the best of the lot.
+HostGator is a superb web host and the best of the lot.

-In a nutshell, all three web hosts are top of the line their field.
-It depends on the demands of the site being hosted which option the web master prefers.
-But to get an overall prowess and performance HostGater is the best option.
+In a nutshell, all three web hosts are top of the line their field and have the best domain name and web hosting packages.
+It depends on the demands of the site being hosted which option the webmaster prefers.
+But to get an overall prowess and performance HostGator is the best option.